-Everyone is a life coach these days.
+Everyone is a life coach these days

-2. The commercialization of wellness.
+2. The commercialization of wellness

-In the last five years, it's become cool to be a better version of yourself.
-Fitness is no longer about going to the gym alone with an US Weekly under your arm.
+In the last five years, it's become on-trend to be a better version of yourself.
+Fitness is no longer about going to the gym with a magazine tucked under your arm.
 We work out daily taking classes with communities.
 Yoga, functional fitness, strength training, boxing, spin, kettlebells, and so many more.
-What we put into our bodies is something we finally pay attention to.
+What we put into our bodies is something more folks are starting to pay attention to.
 Vegan.
 Organic.
 Grass fed.
-We finally realize our thoughts drown us so we meditate.
-We are interested in living longer and being better people.
-We are taking ownership and becoming responsible beings.
+And we're finally getting the memo that those Buddhist monks have been onto something all along.
+Tired of drowning in our thoughts, we're learning about mindfulness and meditation.

-2. The internet.
+2. The internet